The $i\varepsilon$-Prescription for String Amplitudes and Regularized Modular Integrals: Examples of Type I Superstring Amplitudes

 \subsection{Vacuum Amplitude}

-We illustrate in this subsection our technique by evaluating the one-loop contribution to the closed string vacuum amplitude from the Ramond-Ramond sector in Type I string theory.
+We illustrate in this subsection our technique by evaluating the one-loop contribution to the closed string vacuum amplitude from the Ramond-Ramond sector in Type I superstring theory.
 While supersymmetry ensures that this contribution is cancelled by the Neveu/Schwarz-Neveu/Schwarz sector, it is a useful setting for us to see how to apply the regularization in a more general situation other than Section \ref{sec:open1loop}.
 In this case, we find that the integrand is a weakly holomorphic modular form for the congruence subgroup $\Gamma_0(2)\in \rSL(2,\mathbb{Z})$, and transforms as a vector-valued modular form under the full $\rSL(2,\mathbb{Z})$.

-For Type I superstring theory, we have three geometries to consider with Euler number $\chi=0$ for tadpole cancellation, the cylinder, Klein bottle and M\"obius strip.
-Up to an overall factor, the partition functions for the RR sector read \cite{Polchinski:1998rr}\footnote{Compared to Eqs (10.8.4), (10.8.11) and (10.8.18) in Ref. \cite{Polchinski:1998rr}, we divide by the factor $\pm iV_{10}/(8(2\pi^2\alpha')^5)$.}
+For closed strings of Type I superstring theory, we have three geometries to consider with Euler number $\chi=0$ for tadpole cancellation, the annulus, the M\"obius strip and the Klein bottle.
+Up to an overall factor, the partition functions for the RR sector read Section 7.4 of~\cite{Polchinski:1998rr}\footnote{Compared to Eqs (10.8.4), (10.8.11) and (10.8.18) in Ref.~\cite{Polchinski:1998rr}, we divide by the factor $\pm iV_{10}/(8(2\pi^2\alpha')^5)$.}